 The dialog starts early on discussing the origins of the state.
 No matter their talents, everybody at one point realizes that they need others even to meet basic needs.
 We then divide up tasks to accomplish them more efficiently.
 Providing for our basic needs is relatively natural and easy, but then we begin to want “luxuries,” which Plato terms anything more than what we need for a decent, ordinary life.
 This desire for luxury corrupts the soul and creates problems in the state itself, because now the state will have to provide for something beyond the “natural,” and at times the only way to do this involves taking from others.
 Hence, war and the attendant expansion of the state come into being.

 How to avoid this?
 Some see the state as a mere conduit of whatever the people desire.
 The government’s job, in this view, is to actualize our choices.
-Plato feels differently, and like many Greeks believed that the state should help us live the good life, which might sometimes mean giving us what we might even dislike.
+Plato feels differently, and like many Greeks believed that the state should help us live the good life, which might sometimes mean giving us what we might even dislike–just like parents helping their kids healthy by feeding them vegetables.
 In Plato’s famous analogy of the cave he imagines humanity bound in chains underground.
 All they can see are their shadows cast on the cave walls made by the fire behind them.
 They believe the shadows are reality, and the fire true light.
 But eventually some break free and walk out of the cave to see true light and true reality.
 Their discovery brings pain — we shrink from the sun’s light, and the reality we discover will be so much different than what we imagined.
 When these people go back to the cave, few if any believe them, and nearly all prefer to live in the shadows.

 Plato asks us to understand that just because we fail to immediately appreciate the truth might even point to the truth of what he argues.